-NIJ anticipates that up to a total of \$500,000 may become available for awards under this solicitation in FY2015.
-From the total amount, NIJ anticipates that it will make one award.
+NIJ anticipates that up to a total of \$6.5 million may become available for awards under this solicitation.
+Prospective applicants may propose projects with budgets as low as \$10,000.
+From the total amount, NIJ anticipates that it will make multiple awards for a project period of up to three years.